 Through the Minor in Community Health, students gain knowledge, skills and hands-on experience that prepares them to tackle these real-world problems.
 You must complete the required courses with a grade of "C" or better in all courses credited to the minor.
 Students should contact their advisor to declare this minor.

-CHES pathway: Students will take these five 3-credit courses:
+Students will take these four 3 credit courses: